 This shadow dirty bit still needs to be preserved across swapping, which is a challenge since swapped PTEs are partially invalidated.
 One solution would be to simply disable swapping, which might be an option for HPC, but a more general solution is preferable.
 Linux actually preserves selected fields of a swapped out PTE, among other things to associate with it the swap disk device and the offset into the device where the page resides.
 This swap information includes a set of bits that are preserved, one of which we utilized as the shadow dirty bit.
-We implemented this approach in x86_64 and i386 Linux kernels similar to an orthogonal IA64 design by HP [24].
+We implemented this approach in x86_64 and i386 Linux kernels similar to an orthogonal IA64 design by HP [34].
+An alternative to the dirty bit approach is to use page protection, which is already supported in POSIX-compliant kernels.
+This alternative has been investigated [35] but recent comparisons indicate considerably higher costs than the dirty bit approach [36].
+Our on-going work includes integration of our techniques in Open MPI and BLCR for various Linux distributions with options for kernel patching or, alternatively, kernel module extensions for dirty bit support.